Skip to main content

 Q1.
 You are deploying WiFi in a new hospital wing.
 The medical equipment vendor requires the use of the 2.4GHz band for their legacy telemetry monitors.
 A junior engineer suggests using channels 1, 4, 8, and 11 to spread out the devices.
 How do you respond?

-Hint: Consider the required channel width for standard WiFi and the center frequency spacing.
+Hint: Consider the required channel width for standard WiFi and the centre frequency spacing.

 View model answer